lazarus4/Beforth/architecture/GUI.md

 F6 steps the VM one instruction.
 F5 runs until breakpoint.

 The "editor pane" isn't really an editor.
-It's a view of either the source code or VM assembly or both, converted to HTML and reloaded at each instruction step.
-So, it could be slow.
-You *are* running the js on the client side, right?
-Fortunately, the HTML only spans your browser screen height so it's not too much.
+It's a view of either the source code or VM assembly or both, painted on a HTML5 cancas at each instruction step.

 There are three stack displays: Data, Return and Float.
 The float stack is part of JS so the depth is easy to find.
 The data and return stacks have depths dependent on SP0 and RP0, which are Forth USER variables.
 The VM may use them to check for underflow.
 If UP is 0, SP0 and RP0 are undefined so a fixed number of stack items are displayed.
 The return stack display attempts to translate stack element values into word names.
-The VM should be able to cache SP0 and UP0 as registers, refreshing them when UP changes.

 There is aren't many VM registers to display: Program counter (PC), SP, RP, UP and breakpoint (BKP).
 They could be displayed in an HTML form.